-Wouter is a Senior Associate at CEG Europe and is based in the Rotterdam office.
+Wouter is a Senior Associate at CEG Europe and is based in The Hague office.
 He has a background in microeconomics and industrial organization and applies his economic and econometric expertise in the context of several competition and litigation matters.

 Prior to joining CEG, Wouter worked at the Dutch competition authority and market regulator ACM as an economist for more than two years.
 He has experience in railway and telecom regulation and contributed to projects related to cost allocation, market-can-bear tests and market monitoring.
 He also contributed to the market monitor of the Independent Regulators Group Rail and the European Commission.